 Now That We’re Ready, Let’s Head To The Kitchen

 Now that the prep work is complete let’s start cooking with cannabis and making edibles.

 Cooking with marijuana calls for decarboxylation.
 That’s because when using dried flower, you’re mostly getting the cannabinoid THCA and/or CBDA.
 Put simply, these cannabinoids are acid forms that our body can’t do much with when consumed.

 For more effect, we must convert the cannabinoids to THC or CBD.
-Otherwise, you won't feel much from the plant.
+Otherwise, you won’t feel much from the plant.
 Conversion is done with heat or decarboxylation.
 Think about it like smoking weed.
-You can grind that raw flower and feel the effects because the heat converts the cannabinoids.
+You can grind that raw flower and feel the effects when smoking because the heat converts the cannabinoids.

 Be sure to have: